Executive and Administrative Officers

 The following year, Mr. Barry was appointed Vice President, Divisional Merchandising Manager for the Learning, Electronics and Entertainment businesses for the company’s U.S. toy stores.
 In 2010, he was named Vice President, General Merchandising Manager, Toys“R”Us, U.S., overseeing the Learning, Electronics and Entertainment product categories.
 In February 2012, Mr. Barry was promoted to Senior Vice President, Chief Merchandising Officer, Toys“R”Us, U.S. and was subsequently named to his current position in October of the same year.

 Mr. Barry serves on the Board of the Entertainment Merchants Association.
-In addition, he was elected to the Board of Directors for the Toy Industry Association in February 2013.
+In addition, he was elected to the Board of Directors for the Toy Industry Association in February 2013, as well as the Toy Industry Foundation in February 2014.

 Vice Chairman and Executive Vice President